rwilson93/interview_test/README.md

 1: Create a fork of this github repo.

 2: Add CSS media queries to the /ds18000_email_template/DS18000_email/email_1_template.html to make it mobile responsive.
+Add media queries only, the classes already exists within the html.

-3: Create a form with required fields and validation using the artwork located in /ds18000_form_template/assets
+3: Create a form with required fields and validation using the artwork located in /ds18000_form_template/assets.
+The form must be  responsive.

 4: Add the created form from the previous excercise to the lightbox javascript code to have it display as a popup when the index.html is viewed in a browser.